-Most leases provide for HVAC from 7:00 a.m. - 6:00 p.m.
-Certain leases provide that HVAC be routinely provided during non-business hours, but for most tenants, after-hours HVAC is provided on the basis of a written request from the tenant.
+Most leases provide for HVAC from 7:00 am - 7:00 pm.
+Certain leases provide that HVAC be routinely provided during non-business hours, but for most tenants, afterhours HVAC is provided based on a written request from the tenant.
 In general, tenants are billed for after-hours HVAC on an hourly basis with a minimum number of hours required.
 The rate at which tenants are charged is sometimes stipulated in the lease; if not, the tenant is charged at the building standard rate.
 After-hours HVAC is usually billed on a monthly basis.